-“Noah’s background was exactly what we were looking for in a chef de cuisine,” says Robert Bell, executive chef and partner at Pacific Standard Prime.
+“Noah’s background was exactly what we were looking for in a chef de cuisine,” says Robert Bell, executive chef at Pacific Standard Prime.
 “His familiarity with meat preparation at several notable restaurant concepts was the first thing that stood out.”

 After moving Noah’s resume to the top of the list, Robert texted him to set up a meeting.
 An immediate response came back.
 And the meeting went even better.

 “Everything I was looking for – leadership, passion and enthusiasm – I found in Noah,” Robert says.
 “You can’t put a price on that level of enthusiasm.”